miDeb/personal-blog/posts/lox-jit.md

 ## Optimizations

-Compiling to native code already is a performance improvement, but there's some more things I did:
+Compiling to native code already is a performance improvement in itself, but there's some more things I did:

 ### Accessing Globals Without Hash Lookups